Meetoul/android_device_Unihertz_Jelly2/docs/HOW-TO-INSTALL.md

 Download [the latest version of adb and fastboot](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) to a directory of your choice and extract the archive.

+Note: I've had reports that under Windows adb/fastboot might not recognize the phone while in TWRP.
+For now I don't know whats causing this.
+So if that happends to you try using linux instead.

 ## Unlocking

 To be able to install anything on the Unihertz Atom L or XL we first need to unlock the bootloader.